sanjaykatla/Notes/Databases/6_database_partitioning/1_partitioning.md

 * Sharding splits big table into multiple tables across multiple database servers.
 * HP table name changes (or changes)
 * Sharding everything is same but database server changes

+Cons
+* Updates that moves the rows across partitions
+* Inefficient queries could scan all partitions
+* Schema changes can be challenging